-The 2025 target for Transmission Overhead Detailed Inspections was increased by 25% (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.1.2, OEIS Table 8-3).
+The 2025 target for Transmission Overhead Detailed Inspections was increased by 25%.

 The 2025 projected capital expenditures for Transmission Overhead Detailed Inspections were increased by 378%.
 The 2025 projected O&M expenditures for Transmission Overhead Detailed Inspections were decreased by 65%.